 France has been blessed with a staggering variety of beaches thanks to its miles of coastline bordering the Mediterranean Sea, Atlantic Ocean and the English Channel.

-It’s difficult to make a definitive top 10 of the most beautiful beaches in France, but here is something to whet your wanderlust.
-There’s a beach for everyone here, from big sandy beaches on the Atlantic Coast, to chi-chi beach resorts along the French Riviera, Corsican stunners, and a whole host of fascinating rock formations around the country.
+It’s difficult to make a definitive top 10 of the most beautiful beaches in France, but there’s something here for everyone; from big sandy beaches on the Atlantic Coast to chi-chi beach resorts along the French Riviera, Corsican stunners, and a whole host of fascinating rock formations around the country.

 CROZON MORGAT, BRITTANY